Survivors Support

 At Survivors Support, your privacy and trust are central to our work.

-We understand that seeking counselling or emotional support can be deeply personal, and we are committed to protecting your confidentiality and personal data at every stage.
+We understand that accessing counselling or emotional support can be deeply personal, and we are committed to protecting your confidentiality and personal data at every stage.

-This Privacy Policy explains how we collect, use, store, and protect your personal information — whether you contact us online, by phone, or in person — in line with the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.
+This Privacy Policy explains how we collect, use, store and protect your personal information when you engage with our services, whether online, by phone or in person.
+We comply with the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.

 2. Who We Are

-Survivors Support provides confidential counselling and emotional support to survivors of sexual abuse and trauma.
+Survivors Support operates alongside associated partner organisations and services to provide counselling and emotional support to survivors of sexual abuse and trauma.

 3. Information We Collect

-We only collect the information we need to provide our services safely and effectively.
-This may include:
+We only collect the information necessary to provide safe and effective support.

 Personal Information

-• Information about your wellbeing, experiences, and relevant background in addition to this infomration that you choose to share.
+• Information about your wellbeing, experiences and relevant background

-• Data processed during online counselling sessions (via Zoom, Microsoft Teams, or similar).
+• Data processed during online sessions (e.g. Zoom or Microsoft Teams)

-Online sessions are not recorded unless you give explicit written consent.
+Online sessions are never recorded without your explicit written consent.

 4. How We Use Your Information